Jytesh/KBBot/README.md

 2. Fill in the required spots, such as token, prefix and change anything you like in **config.json** and **customisation.json**.

 3. To install what you need, do **npm install**<br>
-(If the installation shows error for you windows users, first, blame node-gyp.
-Second, download integer, better-sqlite3 and quick-db from their respective repo on GitHub, extract into node_modules and cd into the folder then do node-gyp rebuild)<br>
 `NOTE: Use npm install with Administrator/sudo`
+4. Goto the **config.json** file and change all the variables to your preference, if your bot is only in your server you can ignore the guild variable, for all the variables **enter the correct ID**.Channel is just channels in which bot commands would be allowed in,make it a empty array if you want it to be allowed everywhere.

-4. Start the bot by having the cmd/terminal inside the bot folder and type **node .**
+5. Start the bot by having the cmd/terminal inside the bot folder and type **node app.js**

-5. Enjoy!
+6. Enjoy!

+`NOTE: If you have any trouble with installation, don't hesitate to join our [support server](https://discord.gg/CJhQNJq) and ask doubts!`